 The reasons for illegible copies may be poor penmanship of the physician or poor photocopy of the records.
 Interpreting and analyzing these kinds of illegible records or handwritten medical notes are quite challenging.
 It needs some expert level of review knowledge and vast experience in medical record reviewing.

-The main challenge here is not to misinterpret the information.
+The main challenge in medical records analysis is not to misinterpret the information.
 For example, in a mass tort case, the dosage of Pantoprazole is seen as 4 mg (actually a zero missed out due to the poor photocopy); if you are an expert with hands-on experience, you will know that it is 40 mg, and there is no 4 mg dose available in Pantoprazole.

 Tips to improve your handwritten medical record interpretation: